poetapp/documentation/rdd/separate-file-uploads.md

 https://github.com/poetapp/frost-api/issues/521

 The node will now require signed verifiable claims.
 Signed verifiable claims have a few requirements that frost-api will need to be adjusted to handle.
-The goal is to leave the API exposed to users by Frost untouched, and automate the transition behind the scenes to these new signed verifiable claims.
+The goal is to remain compatible with the existing Frost API exposed to users, and automate the transition behind the scenes to these new signed verifiable claims.

 #### Signed Verifiable Claim Requirements